-- a.
-Press the first soft key on the top left. - b.
+b.
 Press the fourth FF key from the left on the bottom row.

-b.
+- a.
+Press the third soft key from the top right. - b.
 Press the third FF key from the left on the bottom row.

 Example 2.
 Small-display phone